65 Worked Examples: Anatomy, Regulations & Structures

 What might be some of the specific airworthiness concerns that the FAA might be associated with “aging aircraft,” i.e., those flying aircraft 20 to 30 or more years old?
 Also, look at Part 26 of the FARs – what do these FARs say about older aircraft and their required maintenance?

-• The FAA is concerned with the airworthiness of aging aircraft as these aircraft may experience deterioration of materials, systems, and components over time.
-The maintenance and inspection requirements for older aircraft may become more frequent and complex to ensure their continued safe operation.
+• The FAA is concerned with the airworthiness of aging aircraft, as these aircraft may experience deterioration of materials, systems, and components over time.
+To ensure their continued safe operation, the maintenance and inspection requirements for older aircraft may become more frequent and complex.

 • Part 26 of the Federal Aviation Regulations (FARs) establishes requirements for the continuing airworthiness of aircraft and related products, parts, and appliances.
 It covers the maintenance, preventive maintenance, rebuilding, and alteration of aircraft, engines, propellers, and appliances.
-These FARs specify the inspection and maintenance requirements for aging aircraft, including requirements for repetitive inspections and structural assessments.
-The requirements for older aircraft may be more stringent than newer aircraft and may include more frequent inspections and particular maintenance tasks.
+The FARs also specify the inspection and maintenance requirements for aging aircraft, including repetitive inspections and structural assessments.
+The requirements for older aircraft may be more stringent than those for newer aircraft and may include more frequent inspections and particular maintenance tasks.

-• Part 26 also outlines the FAA’s policies and procedures for the certification of aging aircraft and the procedures for granting an extension of time for compliance with airworthiness directives.
+• Part 26 also outlines the FAA’s policies and procedures for certifying aging aircraft and granting an extension to comply with airworthiness directives.
 These FARs aim to ensure the safe operation of older aircraft and reduce the risk of in-flight structural failures.

 Worked Example #9